davide-grheco/DataSplits.jl/docs/src/09-spxy.md

 3. Add the two matrices to form a joint distance matrix.
 4. Apply the Kennard–Stone maximin selection on the joint distance matrix to select a representative training set.

+## LazySPXY Split

+`LazySPXYSplit` is a memory-efficient variant of SPXY that computes distances on-the-fly, making it suitable for large datasets.
+It produces the same result as `SPXYSplit` but avoids storing the full distance matrix in memory.

 ## Usage

 ```julia